MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-scale-out-configure.md

 LocalizationGroup: Premium
 ---

-# Configure Power BI dataset scale-out (preview)
+# Configure dataset scale-out

 > [!IMPORTANT]
 > Power BI dataset scale-out is currently in **PREVIEW**.
 This information relates to a prerelease feature that may be substantially modified before being released for General Availability (GA).
 Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

-This article describes using Power BI REST APIs to configure scale-out for datasets.
+This article describes using the Power BI REST APIs to configure dataset scale-out.

-Before configuring scale-out for datasets, be sure to read the [Power BI dataset scale-out](service-premium-scale-out.md) overview.
+Before configuring dataset scale-out, be sure to read the [Power BI dataset scale-out](service-premium-scale-out.md) overview.

 ## Get datasetId